daisygunn/grow-restaurant/README.md

 ---
 ## UX

-### Strategy
+## Strategy
-Using the core UX principles I first started with Strategy, thinking about the target audience for this quiz & the features they would want.
+Using the core UX principles I first started with Strategy, thinking about the target audience for this restaurant & the features they would benefit from.

 The target audience for 'Grow' is:
 - 25-35 year olds